nikunjsingh93/react-liquid-photos/README.md

   nikunjsingh/liquid-photos:latest
 ```

-If your files are 200,000+ items first Indexing can take upto 10 minutues, check Docker logs and wait for a message like "[index] done: 234,895 files in 694.5s" before going to the WEB UI
+If your files are 200,000+ items and has videos, first Indexing can take upto 10 minutues. check Docker logs and wait for a message like "[index] done: 234,895 files in 694.5s" before going to the WEB UI

 ## Notes